dcortes92/js-exercises/README.md

-# js-exercises
+# JavaScript Exercises
-JS exercises that help me practice old and new concepts
+JS exercises that help me practice old and new concepts.